moorepants/resonance/notebook-src/03-bicycle-wheel-inertia.rst

 .. topic:: Exercise

+   Calculate the stiffness of the steel rod used as a torsional spring.
+The modulus of rigidity, $G$, is 77 GPa, the length of the rod, $l$, is 1.05 m, and the diameter of the rod, is 6.35 mm.

+.. topic:: Exercise

    Use the above constants and simulate the system with an initial angle of 2 degrees.
 Be sure to use consistent units.
 Calculate the period of oscillation of this system and see if it is similar to the data.

 Interactive Plots